TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 <br>

 **How can Kernel do that?**
-* It takes the main config, few bundles and loads them together.
+* It takes the main config, few bundles, and loads them together.

 <br>

-**What is the bundle class actually doing?**
+**What is the bundle class doing?**
-* It collects one PHP config, sometimes extension or compiler passes and passes it to kernel to process further.
+* It collects one PHP config, sometimes Extension or compiler passes, and passes it to Kernel to process further.

 <br>

 **Which do we need from those 3?**
-* The config, because it defines service autodiscovery, parameters and sometimes manual arguments.
+* The config, because it defines service autodiscovery, parameters, and sometimes manual arguments.
-* The extension mostly refer the config, so we don't need that.
+* The Extension primarily refers to the config, so we don't need that.
-* We need compiler passes, because they decorate service definitions and interact with each other.
+* We need compiler passes because they decorate service definitions and interact with each other.

 <br>

 ## 1. The Bundle

-Let's look at one of Symplify bundles to demonstrate on real code.
-This is `AstralBundle`, that allows other kernels to register `symplify/astral` service and use them:
+Let's look at one of the Symplify bundles to demonstrate actual code.
+This is `AstralBundle`, which allows other kernels to register `symplify/astral` service and use them:

 ```php
 namespace Symplify\Astral\Bundle;